sergiooncode/conversational-agent/README.md

 ### Domain modelling:

-- The Intelligent Conversational Agent application was split in 4 domains: conversations, bots, human users and prompts.
+- The Conversational agent service was split in 4 domains: conversations, bots, human users and prompts.
 Since Django was used, 4 applications were created so the 4 domains can evolve somehow independently although some of them are related to each other mainly through FK relations in DB.